-Perhaps one day this will be possible, according to the latest scientific findings.
+Perhaps one day, living to 500 years old might be possible, according to the latest scientific findings.
 U.S. researchers succeeded to increase the lifetime of worms by five times with the help of combined genetic intervention.

 The researchers led by Dr. Penkaj Kapahi of the Buck Institute for Research on Aging in California chose worms Caenorhabditis elegans for the genetic interference.

 Causing in C. elegans combined mutations in two genetic pathways that are associated with aging, the scientists saw that the worms lived much more than expected, in fact, four to five times longer on average.

 “We observed a synergistic five-fold increase in life expectancy – both mutations triggered a positive feedback loop in specific tissues, which extended the lifespan,” said Dr. Kapahi.
 “Basically these worms lived for a period equivalent to 400 to 500 years for the humans.”

 As described in their study published in the journal «Cell Reports», the scientists blocked key molecules related to labeling of insulin (IIS) and the rapamycin signaling pathway (Target of Rapamycin – TOR).